Learning Stanza: quick reference

 ;xs, ys, and zs are all "Seqable" meaing they are Seq types (sequences).

-; in other languages and provide similar abstractions.
+; provide similar abstractions.

 ;